Journal of Advanced Nursing

 The submission process is very similar to that for new papers.
 You will be able to amend any details you wish.
 At stage 6 (‘File upload’) please delete the file for your original paper, and upload your revised documents.

-Please upload an anonymous response to the editor and reviewers' comments, which includes a point by point response to the feedback given in the decision email, alongside your revised paper Word file.
+Please upload an anonymous response to the editor and reviewers' comments, which includes a point by point response to the feedback given in the decision email, alongside your revised Word file.

 Review your paper as a PDF, and click ‘submit’.

 Please do not submit your revised paper as a new paper, as revised manuscripts are processed differently.
-If, when you click ‘create a revision’, a message is shown saying that the revision option has expired, please contact the Editorial Office on email@example.com to get it reactivated.
+If, when you click ‘create a revision’, a message is shown saying that the revision option has expired, please contact the Editorial Office on firstname.lastname@example.org to have it reactivated.

-Any appeal of a decision about a paper should be filed within 28 days of notification of the decision.
+Any appeal against a decision about a paper should be filed within 28 days of notification of the decision.
 The appeal should be in the form of a letter addressed to the Editor-in-Chief and submitted to the JAN editorial office.
 The letter should include clear and concise grounds for the appeal, including specific points of disagreement with the decision.
 The appeal will then be assessed by the JAN management team, led by the Editor-in-Chief, and informed by the reviewer assessments and subsequent editorial communications

 You will be informed of the outcome of the appeal in writing, normally within 28 days.
 The decision will be final.